What We Do

 Executive Director- Pam Clendenen

-Pam has been the Camp Gonnawannagoagin Director since 1998 and became F.A.C.T.’s Executive Director in 2006.
+Pam has been the Camp Gonnawannagoagin Director since 1997 and became FACT’s Executive Director in 2006.
 Pam develops and oversees all the organization’s programs, fundraising, and special events.
 Her dedication to our mission and admiration for the children and families we serve is boundless.

 Office (757) 422-2040